Shawn-Nichol/BlueTeam/Challenges/Medium/Log Analysis Sysmon.md

-This challenge gives you sysmon log file that can be analyzed with NotePad++.
+This challenge gives you a sysmon log file that can be analyzed with NotePad++ and Linux CLI.

 # Question 1